-Mathew Minty, Principal Sales Manager, Dockwa
+Mathew Minty, Senior Account Executive, Dockwa

 One of the biggest challenges to building or renovating marinas is finding the money to do the work.
 This seminar will explore grant programs and development strategies using public-private partnerships and offer key strategies that have helped us obtain tens of millions of dollars in funding over the last ten years.

 4:15pm – 5:15pm (CST) Email Marketing for People Who Hate Social Media Marketing

 Roxanne Rockvam, General Manager, Rockvam Boat Yards, Inc.

 Email marketing is a year-round contact channel that can provide a simplified, useful, and enjoyable form of communication for your customers, and be an added profit center for a marina.
 Learn how to choose a topic, block your time, and grow an audience—a process so simple that at the end of the session attendees will have a plan to take home and implement.

 4:15pm – 5:15pm (CST) Financing Waterfront Business: Where Are We Now?